masaru1-office1/buster_camera/README.md

 ```
 ./install.sh
 ```
-access to http://localhost:8080 on browser
+access to http://localhost:8080 on host OS browser

 ## If the web camera doesn't work